fmselab/ct-competition/index.md

 The results (size, generation time, completeness and validity) will be gathered through the generation of test suites from 50 test models for each category, randomly generated (TODO: some distribution to be discussed about size ...).

-All the tools must be invoked as in the following:
+All the tools must be **compiled for Linux** and be invoked as in the following:
 ```
-    tool n-wise modelFileName
+toolExecutable n-wise modelFileName
 ```

 The test model will be processed with a maximum execution time of 120 seconds each.